 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When _b0mbshell reaches 200 Chic Points, she will be in the Style Council!

 I’ve only had one roommate.
 She was great for carrying me back to bed & taking off my shoes on those nights when I partied a bit too hard.
 However, she was also a tad bit inconsiderate.
 I remember one night, I was cramming to get some homework done & she was on her laptop listening to music, which wouldn’t of bothered me if she had her headphones on!posted about 3 years ago

 I can’t even imagine what it would be like to have a room mate.

 It’s just not done at English unis and I can’t comprehend it at all.
 It just seems a ridiculous concept for adults.
 How did it even come around that college students didn’t need the most basic of privacy?
 Even prisoners have their own cells.

 I don’t understand how the most basic of things would function.
 What if one was a night owl and one wakes up really early?
 What if one person wants to just hang out with their partner?
 What if one is really messy and one’s obsessively neat?

 I’ve had a wide range of roommates – ones I liked, ones I couldn’t stand, and ones who were outright weird.
-But I think it depends on two peoples’ personalities and how often the two of you are home together.posted over 1 year ago
+But I think it depends on two peoples’ personalities and how often the two of you are home together.posted about 2 years ago